Osho says we can divide humanity into three groups of people. Which group describes your life?

 The question of how to group humanity makes us look at our values and judgments about people.
-Which of these three groups of humanity do you belong to?
+Which of these three groups resonates with your spiritual path?

 The first group applies to everyone.
 Most people think what they believe must be true.
-However, most people believe what they are told by the cultural narrative.
+However, most people believe what the cultural narrative tells them.
 So, there’s that.
-At least 3 billion people in the world meet once a week to worship of an imaginary friend.
-Their concern is not with facts or the truth as much as it is following tradition.
+At least 3 billion people in the world meet once a week to worship an imaginary friend.
+Their concern is not with facts or the truth as much as it follows tradition.

 The second group is those who seek but give up.
-They get frustrated with the answers they find in the cultural narrative and don’t know where to turn.
-They have the desire, but not the tools so they fail to learn.
+They get frustrated with the cultural narrative’s answers and don’t know where to turn.
+They have the desire, but not the tools, so they fail to learn.

-If the third group resonates, then you are someone who actively engages in some spiritual activity like meditation.
-You shun organized religion choosing to forge your spiritual way.
-These people use spiritual technologies. to create their path.
+If the third group resonates, you are someone who actively engages in some spiritual activity.
+You shun organized religion, choosing to forge your spiritual way.
+These people use spiritual technologies to create their path.